Subscribe to Growave blog

 As customers have product-specific questions that they cannot find the answer for on your website, it’s no surprise that they choose to abandon their purchase - they might think about returning later with more detailed information, but let’s face it: most of the time, they don’t.

-Product recommendations are one of the most commonly used features of a great SMS marketing tool as it is difficult to cover through conventional marketing tools – at least not in real-time.
+Product recommendations are one of the most commonly used features of a great SMS marketing tool as it is difficult to cover through conventional marketing tools - at least not in real-time.
 A good conversational SMS marketing strategy should be like a virtual personal shopping assistant that helps prospects understand complex product details, uncover hidden benefits, and ultimately be convinced that shopping your eCommerce store is a good fit for them.
+Integrating a scheduling tool can further streamline the customer experience, ensuring convenient interactions and timely communication.

 Customers reaching out to your support team aren’t interested in waiting around on the phone until the next available representative is available or sending an email that takes you 2-3 days to reply.
 They have a problem, they’re looking online for a solution, and they will pick the one they can get answers for first.